 What are you known for?

-Meaning when you're looking at your passion when you're looking at your knowledge, base, your expertise, your education, what are people coming to you for?
+Meaning when you're looking at your passion, your knowledge, base, expertise, and education, what are people coming to you for?

-What are you so in love with that you get lost doing, you will tell yourself, I'm going to spend 15 minutes on it.
+What are you so in love with that you get lost doing?
+You will tell yourself that I will spend 15 minutes on it.
 Three hours later, you're still working on it.
-Because you've lost track of time because you just love it so much.
+Because you've lost track of time because you love it so much.
 S

 From that, I would start building out content.